The 10 Best Movies About Werewolves and Lycanthropes

 If you're in search of a movie that successfully turns an old folktale into a compelling narrative for contemporary audiences, then look no further than Werewolves Within.

-A new sheriff moves to a paradise mountain town only to encounter all of its crazy inhabitants and their internal conflict: some want a pipeline to come through the mountain (for the money) while others want to refuse and preserve the natural scenery.
+A forest ranger (played by Sam Richardson) moves to a paradise mountain town only to encounter all of its crazy inhabitants and their internal conflict: some want a pipeline to come through the mountain while others want to refuse and preserve the natural scenery.

 Josh Ruben's Werewolves Within doesn't just highlight the internal conflict between man and beast when someone is bitten by a werewolf, but also the internal conflict in societies.

-Funny, scary, and intelligent, Werewolves Within is one of the most underestimated movies of recent years, let alone one of the best movies about werewolves since the turn of the millenium.
+Funny, scary, and intelligent, Werewolves Within is one of the most underestimated movies of recent years, let alone one of the best movies about werewolves since the turn of the millennium.

 2. The Wolf Man (1941)

-The Wolf Man is a classic must-watch for any lycanthrope fan.
-It's an iconic look at one's internal struggle between man and beast, and it was the film that elevated the concept of man turning wild into a philosophical masterpiece.
+George Waggner's The Wolf Man is a must-watch classic for any fan of werewolves.
+It's an iconic look at one character's internal struggle between man and beast, and it was the film that elevated the concept of man turning wild into a philosophical masterpiece.

-And The Wolf Man wasn't just a profound take on werewolves—it was also technologically impressive with its filming techniques.
+On top of that, The Wolf Man wasn't just a profound take on werewolves, but also technologically impressive with its filming techniques.

 While it has aged quite a bit (which we understand, given that it came out more than 80 years ago), The Wolf Man is still a fantastic film that influenced all werewolf movies that came after it.